 Related | What you need to know about smoke alarms

 UL’s research group, along with industry stakeholders, began a decade-long inquiry into the changing dynamics of residential fires, examining everything from room configurations and average emergency response time to the role of smoke alarms in the modern structural fire.

 Completed in 2007, the Smoke Characterization Project, conducted by the Research Foundation of the National Fire Protection Association, discovered a need for additional research into polyurethane foam and expansion of the range of smoke colors and particle sizes currently recognized by smoke alarms.
-The third area of research revolved around nuisance alarms and how to program a smoke alarm to differentiate between cooking fumes and the smoke given off by a fire.
+The third area of research revolved around nuisance alarms and how to differentiate between cooking fumes and the smoke given off by a fire.

-Over 250 revisions were made to the Standard for Smoke Alarms, UL 217, and the Standard for Smoke Detectors, UL 268 because of the project.
-Many of the revisions reflect updates to keep pace with the technological advancements of smoke alarms and detectors, plus a new smoldering polyurethane foam fire test, a new flaming foam fire test and a cooking nuisance alarm test were added to the Standard.
+Over 250 revisions were made to the Standard for Smoke Alarms, UL 217, and the Standard for Smoke Detectors, UL 268, because of the project.
+Many of the revisions reflect updates to keep pace with the technological advancements of smoke alarms and detectors, plus a new smoldering polyurethane foam fire test, a new flaming foam fire test and a cooking nuisance alarm test.

-UL develops Standards through the American National Standards Institute (ANSI), an organization that coordinates the U.S. voluntary consensus standards system.
-Under the ANSI process, the Standard is governed by a Standards Technical Panel (STP).
-The revised standards, which led to the development of new smoke alarms and detectors, will have a significant impact in the long run on public safety by providing smoke detection that is well attuned to the materials in buildings today.
+UL is accredited by the American National Standards Institute (ANSI), an organization that coordinates the U.S. voluntary consensus standards system.
+Under the UL Standards ANSI approved process, the UL Standard is governed by a Standards Technical Panel (STP).
+The revised standards, which led to the development of new smoke alarms and detectors, are expected to have a significant impact on public safety by providing smoke detection that is well attuned to the modern materials found in buildings today.